 Here some signs that you could benefit from working with a career coach:

-- You’re confused by completing advice and points of view
+You’re confused by competing advice and points of view

 When you hire a qualified career coach, what your investment really gets you is: